Close

 MIDI/80 is a powerful and versatile General MIDI (GM) sound card for the TRS-80 Model 1, III, and 4.
 It is also a full-fledged MIDI interface.

-GM sound is either produced by a Waveblaster-compatible sound module that plugs onto MIDI/80's Waveblaster header or via a GM expander, such as the Roland Sound Canvas SC-55 or Roland MT-32, connected to MIDI/80's MIDI OUT DIN socket.
+GM sound is either produced by a Waveblaster-compatible sound module that plugs onto the MIDI/80 Waveblaster header or via a GM expander, such as the Roland Sound Canvas SC-55 or Roland MT-32, connected to MIDI/80's MIDI OUT DIN socket.
 MIDI data can be sent to either or both of these devices.

 Standard MIDI IN & MIDI OUT DIN sockets (optional) turn your TRS-80 into a powerful MIDI processor.
 You can connect a standard MIDI keyboard to the MIDI IN DIN socket, and record MIDI messages with the TRS-80 into memory.
 MIDI messages can also be played back from the TRS-80 memory.
 The MIDI data recording is fast enough to allow for the real-time recording of entire multi-track complex GM songs.